roscopeco/anos/README.md

 ## anos - An Operating System 💾

-> **Note**: This is not yet an operating system.
-It's barely even a toy.
+> **Note**: This is not yet an operating system, but _has_ just about
-> I may continue to grow it, or I may not.
-We'll see.
+> reached toy status, since it now supports user mode preemptive
+> multitasking.

 A toy operating system I'm using as a vehicle for learning more about long mode and experimenting with some ideas for different ways to do